Neverforgetme/China-Agricultural-University-cpp-lecture/README.md

-chapter 1 to 6 is the C knowledge. chapter 7 to 10 is the c++ knowledge. final example is the microsoft c++ mfc library and how to develop the c++ windoews user graphic program
+chapter 1 to 6 is the C knowledge\n
+chapter 7 to 10 is the c++ knowledge. final example is the microsoft c++ mfc library and how to develop the c++ windoews user graphic program